lixuanhong/IllumioCodingAssignment/README.md

 The idea is that I first check if the port in the range of or equals to values in firewall["direction"]["protocol"]; If yes, then I further check whether ip_address equals to one entry in firewall["direction"]["protocol"]["port"].
 It is convenient to look up whether an entry satisfies the rules stored in firewall.
 The time complexity is O(1).

 ## Test
  I created a csv file based on given rules.
-The code is tested using the sample entries and functions as expected.
+The code is tested using the sample entries.
+It works as expected.

 ## Team Preference
 1. Data